 Section 109 of the Interstate Banking and Branching Efficiency Act

-Host State Loan-to-Deposit Ratios

-Using Data as of June 30, 2009
+Host State Loan-to-Deposit Ratios Using Data as of June 30, 2015

-(Excludes wholesale or limited purpose CRA-designated banks, credit card banks, and special purpose banks)
+(Excludes wholesale or limited purpose Community Reinvestment Act-designated banks, credit card banks, and special purpose banks)

-builds, creat cara builds, and special purpose builds)

 State or U.S. Territory Host State Loan-to- Deposit Ratio

-Alabama 86%
+Alabama 82%

-Alaska 75%
+Alaska 69%

-Arizona 90%
+Arizona 87%

-Arkansas 85%
+Arkansas 78%

-California 90%
+California 83%

-Colorado 79%
+Colorado 71%

-Connecticut 94%
+Connecticut 95%

-Delaware 99%
+Delaware 61%

-District of Columbia 88%
+District of Columbia 81%

-Florida 87%
+Florida 90%

-Georgia 88%
+Georgia 85%

-Hawaii 71%
+Hawaii 68%

-Idaho 100%
+Idaho 72%

-Illinois 84%
+Illinois 78%

-Indiana 90%
+Indiana 83%

-Iowa 85%
+Iowa 82%

 Kansas 80%

-Kentucky 90%
+Kentucky 82%

-Louisiana 83%
+Louisiana 81%

-Maine 108%
+Maine 100%

-Maryland 93%
+Maryland 91%

-Massachusetts 87%

-Michigan 94%

-Minnesota 88%

-Mississippi 84%

 Section 109 of the Interstate Banking and Branching Efficiency Act

-Host State Loan-to-Deposit Ratios

-Using Data as of June 30, 2009
+Host State Loan-to-Deposit Ratios Using Data as of June 30, 2015

-(Excludes wholesale or limited purpose CRA-designated banks, credit card banks, and special purpose banks)
+(Excludes wholesale or limited purpose Community Reinvestment Act-designated banks, credit card banks, and special purpose banks)

-banks, creat card banks, and special purpose banks)

 State or U.S. Territory Host State Loan-to- Deposit Ratio

+Massachusetts 93%

+Michigan 88%

+Minnesota 81%

+Mississippi 77%

-Missouri 84%
+Missouri 76%

-Montana 91%
+Montana 77%

-Nebraska 83%
+Nebraska 87%

-Nevada 94%
+Nevada 73%

-New Hampshire 89%
+New Hampshire 94%

-New Jersey 90%
+New Jersey 98%

-New Mexico 76%
+New Mexico 59%

-New York 67%
+New York 80%

-North Carolina 80%
+North Carolina 71%

-North Dakota 165%
+North Dakota 85%

-Ohio 91%
+Ohio 83%

-Oklahoma 83%
+Oklahoma 79%

-Oregon 93%
+Oregon 88%

-Pennsylvania 83%
+Pennsylvania 89%

-Rhode Island 91%
+Rhode Island 104%

-South Carolina 91%
+South Carolina 79%

-South Dakota 91%
+South Dakota 76%

-Tennessee 98%
+Tennessee 83%

-Texas 78%
+Texas 73%

-Utah 67%
+Utah 101%

-Vermont 93%
+Vermont 90%

-Virginia 84%

-Washington 98%

-West Virginia 88%

-Wisconsin 102%

 Section 109 of the Interstate Banking and Branching Efficiency Act

-Host State Loan-to-Deposit Ratios

-Using Data as of June 30, 2009
+Host State Loan-to-Deposit Ratios Using Data as of June 30, 2015

-(Excludes wholesale or limited purpose CRA-designated banks, credit card banks, and special purpose banks)
+(Excludes wholesale or limited purpose Community Reinvestment Act-designated banks, credit card banks, and special purpose banks)

 State or U.S. Territory Host State Loan-to- Deposit Ratio

-State or U.S. Territory Wyoming

-Deposit Ratio
+Virginia 68%

+Washington 84%

+West Virginia 85%

+Wisconsin 87%

-Wyoming Deposit Ratio 72%
+Wyoming 58%

-Wyoming American Samoa Deposit Ratio 72% 98%
+Guam 82%

+Puerto Rico 86%

+Virgin Islands 52%

 Due to the legislative intent against imposing regulatory burden, no additional data were collected from institutions to implement section 109.
 However, since insufficient lending data were available on a geographic basis to calculate the host state loan-to-deposit ratios directly, the agencies used a proxy to estimate the ratios.
-Accordingly, the agencies calculated the host state loan-to-deposit ratios using data obtained from the call reports and summary of deposits reports, as of June 30, 2009.
+Accordingly, the agencies calculated the host state loan-to-deposit ratios using data obtained from the Consolidated Reports of Condition and Income (call reports) and Summary of Deposits Surveys (summary of deposits), as of June 30, 2015.
 For each home state bank, the agencies calculated the percentage of the bank's total deposits attributable to branches located in its home state (determined from the summary of deposits), and applied this percentage to the bank's total domestic loans (determined from the call reports) to estimate the amount of loans attributable to the home state.
 The host state loan-to-deposit ratio was then calculated by separately totaling the loans and deposits for the home state banks, and then dividing the sum of the loans by the sum of the deposits.

-Section 109 of the Interstate Act directs the agencies to determine, from relevant sources, the host state loan-to-deposit ratios.
-As discussed in the preamble to the joint final rule, Prohibition Against Use of Interstate Branches Primarily for Deposit Production (62 FR 47728,

-47731, September 10, 1997), implementing section 109, banks designated as limited purpose or wholesale banks under the Community Reinvestment Act (CRA) were excluded from the host state loan-to-deposit calculation, recognizing that these banks could have very large loan portfolios, but few, if any, deposits.
+Section 109 directs the agencies to determine, from relevant sources, the host state loan-to-deposit ratios.
+As discussed in the preamble to the joint final rule, Prohibition Against Use of Interstate Branches Primarily for Deposit Production (62 FR 47728, 47731, September 10, 1997), implementing section 109, banks designated as wholesale or limited purpose banks under the Community Reinvestment Act (CRA) were excluded from the host state loan-to-deposit calculation, recognizing that these banks could have very large loan portfolios, but few, if any, deposits.
 Likewise, credit card banks, which typically have large loan portfolios but few deposits, were also excluded, regardless of whether they had a limited purpose designation for CRA purposes.
 Beginning in 2001, special purpose banks, including bankers' banks, were excluded because these banks do not engage in traditional deposit taking or lending.